 The oldest building in Grange is Hardcragg Hall, dating from 1563.

-He sailed the first iron boat on the nearby River Winster, manufactured new water pipes for Paris.
+Wilkinson sailed the first iron boat on the nearby River Winster, and manufactured new water pipes for Paris.

 Later, Beatrix Potter, who was a friend of the owners, regularly visited the hall, which had its own piggery.

-It was on one of these visits she met the original Pigling Bland – a character in one of her successful story
+It was on one of these visits that she met the original Pigling Bland – a character in one of her successful storybooks.

-It is believed the current Grange library occupies the site of the piggery.
+It is believed that the current Grange library occupies the site of the piggery.

 Even today, the road by the side of the library is called Pig Lane.